-Indicator Answer Explanation Proceeding liquidation (after an attempt at reorganization) Mirage management will likely initiate reorganization in an attempt to save the business.
+Indicator Answer Score Proceeding liquidation (after an attempt at reorganization) Mirage management will likely initiate reorganization in an attempt to save the business.
 In practice, reorganization filings are accepted by courts, even when reorganization is not a viable solution.
-However, in the light of worsened market conditions and uncertain future of Mirage's business, BizBank is unlikely to vote for the adoption of the filed reorganization plan, in which case reorganization proceedings are likely to be converted into liquidation.
+However, in the light of worsened market conditions and Mirage's insufficient cash flow, BizBank is unlikely to vote for the adoption of the filed reorganization plan, in which case reorganization proceedings are likely to be converted into liquidation.
 Outcome piecemeal sale Due to poor market conditions, it is not likely that a buyer will be found for the hotel as a going concern.
 It will probably be difficult to find buyers even for separate assets.
-Time (in years) 1.4 It will take 17 months to complete liquidation proceedings in Montenegro.
-Cost (% of estate) 8.0 Major expenses will include remuneration of the administrator (3%), attorneys' fees (3%) and fees of other professionals involved in the insolvency proceedings, such as accountants (1%) and auctioneer (1%).
-Recovery rate (cents on the dollar) 49.3
+Time (in years) 1.4 Based on practice, the entire insolvency process lasts approximately 17 months.
+Cost (% of estate) 8.0 The total cost of the entire process will amount to approximately 8% of the value of the hotel.
+Major expenses will include remuneration of the administrator (3%) and attorneys' fees (2%).
+Fees of other professionals, auctioneer's fees and court's fees will account for around 1% each.
+Recovery rate (cents on the dollar) 50.0